The Green Papers

 The Precinct Caucuses meet at 1:00 pm to elect delegates to the legislative district caucuses and county conventions based on presidential preference.
 After a preliminary tally of presidential support is completed, attendees are given an opportunity to discuss the results.
 Attendees are then provided a chance to reconsider; and a final tally is taken.

 • 69 district delegates are to be pledged proportionally to presidential contenders based on the will of the caucus participants in each of the State's 10 congressional districts.
-A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at the congressional district level. (numbers from 2008, the allocations were removed from the 10 December 2011 version of the document)
+A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at the congressional district level. (as of 14 April 2012)

 A fine point: The At-Large and Pledged PLEO delegates are pledged to presidential contenders based on the presidential preferences of the 69 district level delegates elected at the Congressional District Caucuses.
 Hence, the National Convention District delegates are pledged from the preferences expressed at the Precinct Caucuses while the National Convention statewide delegates are pledged using the preferences of the National Convention District delegates.